 - Basic — For less than $120, you can get a basic call-out alarm that dials up to three phone numbers.
 One reliable model — sold under the name Intermediate FreezeAlarm — monitors for three emergency conditions: power failure, freezing temperatures and excessively hot temperatures.
 It also has a feature that allows you to call up for real-time updates on temperature, power and battery status.

 - Advanced – For a truly multi-functional call-out alarm, choose an advanced model with built-in capabilities (including power failure alarming) plus inputs for optional sensors to monitor for break-ins, humidity, fires, smoke and flooding.
 Best sellers in this category include the Sensaphone CottageSitter 400, which sells for about $350 and has inputs for four sensors, and the BAYweb series, which range in price from around $200 to $300.

 - Cellular and Internet – If you don’t have a landline phone connection to hookup your power failure alarm, there are alternatives.
 You can get a device called a cellular terminal that provides instant cellular connectivity at your location, or you can get a web-enabled alarm like the Sensaphone Web 600 that communicates via the Internet and sends out email and text message alarm notifications instead of phone calls.
 (Note that both options require battery backup for continued operation during power outages.)

 Power Failure Alarms Make Great Gifts

-Power failure alarms make great gifts for any homeowner, but especially vacation homeowners whose house is left unoccupied for periods of time.
+Power failure alarms make great gifts for anyone but especially vacation homeowners with homes that are left unoccupied for periods of time.
 For seniors, a local alert power failure alarm that lights up the hallway or bedroom during a power outage is a must-have safety item.

 Consequences of a Power Failure :–(